 - Ceylon cinnamon, aka ‘true’ cinnamon.
 This can help balance your blood sugar, and imbibes the cereal with a fragrance like no other.

 - Virgin coconut oil – glass jar packaging recommended.

 - Vanilla bean

 - Grass fed goat kefir from a farmer you personally trust.
 Cow kefir, sheep yogurt, or coconut milk/kefir will also work.
 If you’re in southern Ontario, Wild Meadows Farm has the BEST local, full fat, pasteurized goat kefir by River’s Edge Goat Dairy.
 When you make an order off their website, you can use the promo code ROOTTOSKY15 for $15 off your first order of a minimum of $150.
-They deliver throughout most of southern Ontario, and their service is amazing.
+They deliver throughout most of southern Ontario.
 (If any kefir is pasteurized and not raw, this is fine, as all kefir contains the beneficial enzymes and bacteria due to its fermentation.)

 - Chopped, fresh, seasonal local fruit

 - Click here for more info on nut and seed activation.
 This practice is a must if you want to improve digestibility and maximize your nutrient intake without falling to a net negative (read: wasting your money and actually DEPLETING your nutritional intake with improperly prepared nuts and seeds).